 The Marist Foundation offers more than 75 scholarships ranging from $500 to $2,500 to students with financial need.
 These scholarships have been endowed by generous donors so students may have the opportunity of an excellent education at Marist.
-Student’s must submit their online applications by the March 5, 2018 deadline.
-Please click [here] for more information about the Foundation’s scholarship program.
+Student’s must submit their online applications by the February 25th, 2019 deadline.
+Please click here for more information about the Foundation’s scholarship program.

 Can I apply for assistance for other fees or school costs?

 Every student at Marist should have every opportunity at Marist.
 If you are concerned about the cost of a particular activity or opportunity, please contact the moderator or coach to discuss scholarship options.
-With respect to the annual registration fee, please contact the Finance Director, Reba Stephens at (541) 485-7879 or email@example.com to discuss payment arrangements.
+With respect to the annual registration fee, please contact the Finance Director, Carolyn Thurman at (541) 485-7879 or firstname.lastname@example.org to discuss payment arrangements.

 What if I am having trouble paying my tuition?